 We seize areas of opportunities so we can best serve the community.
-For example, we donated several boxes of medicine for malaria, typhoid fever, dysentery to the hospital in the village of Yabassi, Cameroon.
-The hospital had run out of medical supplies.
-The chief doctor was elated when HFAM presented the donations.
+For example, we donated several boxes of medicine for malaria, typhoid fever, dysentery to hospital in Africa.

 According to the World Health Organization, more than 10 million children under the age of 5 die each year in the developing world, due to inadequate medical care.
 Potentially lifesaving surgeries are canceled because there are no sutures.

 We step in and recycle the equipment and supplies, then we ship them to hospitals in need in developing nations.
 Ask how you can help.